Ranolf Medical Centre offers a wide range of specialised health services in Rotorua.

 At Ranolf we like to create long-lasting relationships with our patients.
 Through developing a relationship of trust and respect we can get to know our patients better and deliver quality primary health care services.

 When you book a doctors consult we will try our best for you to see your own doctor.
 If that isn’t possible we will offer you to see one of our other doctors at the centre.

 Our standard appointment is 15 minutes.
 If you have several health matters to discuss with your doctor or think you will need longer than 15 minutes please let us know when you make your appointment (please note additional consultation fees may apply for longer consultations).

-Ros is able to undertake full clinical assessments; promoting health, prescribing medications, preventing disease and managing patients health needs.
+Ros and Caerlie are able to undertake full clinical assessments; promoting health, prescribing medications, preventing disease and managing patients health needs.

 - Registered nurse prescribing will make best use of the knowledge and skills of nurses for positive health outcomes for our patients.